MetaBarj0/covertops-cmake-llvm/README.md

 system generator (cmake), for instance, variable definitions indicating which compiler / generator to use, preprocessor defines, etc.

-## Default color
+## Default colors

 One can customize the background color for the decoration associated to an uncovered region of code.
 Check the `covCmakeLlvm.uncoveredCodeRegionBackground` color when editing `workbench: colorCustomization` in your settings.json file.
-The default value is `#FF0055` for all dark, light or high contrast themes.
+The default values are `#ff7a7a7f`, `#ff00007f` and `#ff0000` for dark, light or high contrast themes, respectively.
+When it turns out that coverage information decorations are outdated, the color specified by `covCmakeLlvm.outdatedUncoveredCodeRegionBackground`.
+Default values for outdated uncovered code regions colors are `#7f7f7fff`, `#7f7f7fff` and `#0000ff` for dark, light or high contrast themes, respectively.

 ## Designing a simple code coverage target with cmake